hyphanet/plugin-WebOfTrust/STYLE.md

 - All commits should be gpg-signed.
   Use `git config --global commit.gpgsign true` to enable this for all repositories, remove the `--global` to enable it for the current one only.

+- Commits size should be "atomic", i.e. a commit should consist a single step of work.
+  Do not create commits which span multiple hundred lines!
+  Large pieces of work can typically be broken down into multiple steps and thus commits to make each easy to understand **and** review.